fl101/awardfares-blog/_posts/2023-11-15-eurobonus-discount-nov-2023.md

 With our [premium features on Gold and Diamond](https://awardfares.com/pricing), you can also set up alerts to get notified when seats become available, as well as check seat maps, flight schedules, and more.

 You can [try AwardFares for free](https://awardfares.com/).
-We are rolling out new features and improvements regularly, so sign up for our newsletter to stay on top of the latest news, announcements, and pro tips!
+We are rolling out new features and improvements regularly, so sign up for our newsletter to stay on top of the latest news, announcements, and pro-tips!

 ## Terms and Conditions